Section 1 of 9

 The van

-We bought it deep in the pandemic, which means we didn’t really buy it so much as inherit someone else’s custom order.
-Another buyer had walked away from a piece of paper in the Ford build queue.
-We couldn’t change a thing about it — we just got what we got.
+We bought our van deep in the pandemic, which means we didn’t really buy it so much as inherit someone else’s custom order.
+Another buyer had walked away from a piece of paper in the Ford custom build queue.
+We couldn’t change a thing about it — we just got what we got, and we had to wait a few months to receive it.

 What we got right (lucky)